department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence.md

 With standard claims, we take more responsibility for gathering related records from both federal and nonfederal sources that you identify and authorize, so we can decide your claim.

 ##### What you’re responsible for
-You'll need to let us know about related records not held by a federal agency.
+You'll need to let us know about related records not held by a federal agency, and give us any information we may need in order to get them.
 These may include records from:
   -	State or local governments
   -	Private (non-VA) doctors and hospitals
   -	Current or former employers

-You'll also need to give us any information we may need in order to get other records.

-You may already have—or be able to easily get—some of these documents.
-But we'll need your permission to help you gather them.
-These may include:
+We'll also need your permission to gather other evidence—even if its evidence you may have or can easily get yourself.
+This may include:
-- Privately held evidence and information that you tell us about (such as records from a private doctor or hospital), and
+- Privately held evidence and information that you tell us about (such as records from a private doctor or hospital), **and**
 - Records from state or local governments or current or former employers

 ##### What we’re responsible for